arash-shahmansoori/differentially-private-consent-management/README.md

 - [Dynamic Recognition of Speakers for Consent Management by Contrastive Embedding Replay](https://arxiv.org/abs/2205.08459)

-Note: The paper mentioned above has been recently accepted for publication with the "DOI:" in IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
+Note: The paper mentioned above has been recently accepted for publication with the "DOI:10.1109/TNNLS.2023.3317493" in IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
 Please cite the paper using the following format in the future if you are using the current repository:

-[Authors]."[Title]."
-IEEE Transactions on Neural Networks and Learning Systems, vol. [Volume], no. [Issue], pp. [Page range], [Month] [Year].
-DOI:[DOI]
+Arash Shahmansoori and Utz Roedig."Dynamic Recognition of Speakers for Consent Management by Contrastive Embedding Replay."
+IEEE Transactions on Neural Networks and Learning Systems, vol. [Volume], no. [Issue], pp. [Page range], [Month] [2023].
+DOI:10.1109/TNNLS.2023.3317493

+(corresponding author: Arash Shahmansoori)

 ## License